 After year-end, any money left over in an employee FSA will be turned over to the employer with three small exceptions (these are are at the discretion of the employer):

-- Roll-Over: Employees can roll over a maximum of $550 from plan year to plan year if allowed by his/her employer.
-Any additional dollars above $550 will be forfeited.
+- Carryover: For 2022, employees can carry a maximum amount of $570 unused balance to the next plan year if allowed by his/her employer.
+Any additional dollars above $570 will be forfeited.
 Please note, the $550 maximum is in addition to the current year pre-tax contribution limit set by the IRS.

 - Run-Out Period - This is the additional time, after the plan year ends, that an employee can file a claim that occurred in that plan year.